Stock Checker

 They’re a company that has earned their place as one of the best sim pedal manufacturers around.
 And the Sprint pedals are their entry-level pedal set.
 I say entry-level with a pinch of salt, as for a full three-pedal set, these pedals cost well over €/$500.

-That is rather pricey in comparison to all of the pedals we’ve looked at so far.
-However, the performance, adjustability and build quality of the Sprints is more than enough to justify that price tag.
+That is rather pricey compared to all of the pedals we’ve looked at so far.
+However, the Sprints’ performance, adjustability, and build quality are more than enough to justify that price tag.

 The brake pedal features a 120kg load cell, and each pedal features individually adjustable geometry allowing you to set up and mount these pedals in a completely unique configuration.